Product Strategy: Understanding Product Positioning

 Product positioning is a part of a marketing framework known as the SPT model, which stands for Segmentation, Targeting, and Positioning.
-By analyzing marketing, this process helps you identify your target customer and develop successful product positioning.
+This process helps you identify your target customer and develop successful product positioning.

 Through market research and segmentation process, you can determine which are the best audiences that have the potential to generate sales.
-In this phase, it’s up to you to decide how advance you want to segment the market in order to better positioning your product.
-From simply identifying a target customer based on demographic and psychographic attributes, to study their purchasing behaviors and needs.
+In this phase, it’s up to you to decide how advance you want to segment the market to better position your product, from simply identifying a target customer based on demographic and psychographic attributes, to study their purchasing behaviours and needs.

 Developing detailed personas can give you a better understanding of the market and the groups you eventually want to target.
 By the time the product positioning is defined, you should have a clear perception of the customer needs.